 I strive to lift as heavy as I can in my daily exercise routine.
 When I first started, I could barely lift 10-pound dumbbells over my head.
 Now that I have seriously trained for a few years, I can shoulder press 35-pound dumbbells for a set of eight repetitions.
 I perform pull-ups on a daily basis and I maxed out my bench press at 145 pounds.
 My body has significantly changed, but I have gotten smaller, tighter and stronger—not bulkier.
 The funny thing is, my weight hasn’t changed much since high school, but I am a size smaller.
 This brings me to my other point of not being concerned with the scale.
 The best way to measure your true body changes is with progress photos and circumference measurements.
 That scale can be nasty and is not always a friend to most women.

-When you’re just a few days out from a competition, what do you do to mentally prepare?
+When you’re just a few days out from a figure competition, what workouts do you do to mentally prepare?

 I envision all the food I get to eat when I am done—just kidding, well sort of.
 But honestly, I do envision myself doing my best because I am my worst competition.
 I am my only controllable factor, so if I cheat on my diet or workouts, it is myself I have let down.
 My one goal is to always appear better than I did at a previous show, because you cannot control who you’re on stage with.
 I try not to dwell on the competition or the judges, but instead focus on what I can personally do to make it my best showing ever, from hair and makeup, to posing and presentation.
 I strive to always give it 100 percent and I find that being on the stage is a great way to showcase all of my hard work!